List of New Zealand women's international footballers

 This is a list of New Zealand women's international footballers – association football players who have played for the New Zealand women's national football team in officially recognised international matches.
 All players with official senior caps are listed here.

 Key

 List of players

-This table takes into account all New Zealand women's official international matches played up to and including 3 June 2019.
+This table takes into account all New Zealand A-international matches played up to and including 13 February 2024 after the game against Vanuatu.